The Louisiana Guide to Section 8 Housing

 How Long Does It Take to Get Approved for Section 8 in Louisiana?

-The approval process for Section 8 in Louisiana typically takes from several weeks to a few months, depending upon several key factors:
+The initial application review process for Section 8 in Louisiana may take several weeks, but placement on a waiting list can last months or years, depending on several key factors:

 - Local PHA Capacity: The efficiency of the public housing authority and the volume of applications they handle